femboyfin/dbdideas/survivor_items/flashlights.md

 ### [Power Bulb](<https://deadbydaylight.wiki.gg/wiki/Power_Bulb>) (Brown)

 - Increases the opacity of the beam
-  - Makes it possible to quickly identify that the add-on is in play mid-match
+  - Makes it possible to quickly identify that the add-on is in play mid-trial

 ### [Leather Grip](<https://deadbydaylight.wiki.gg/wiki/Leather_Grip>) (Brown)